google/zetasql/docs/array_functions.md

 </td>
   <td>
-    Checks to see if an array contains no repeated elements.
+    Checks if an array contains no repeated elements.
   </td>
 </tr>